Sweden in the Eurovision Song Contest 1973

-Sweden was represented at the Eurovision Song Contest 1973 with the song "You're Summer", composed by Monica Dominique and Carl-Axel Dominique, with lyrics by Lars Forssell, and performed by Nova and the Dolls.
+Sweden was represented at the Eurovision Song Contest 1973 with the song "You're Summer", composed by Monica Dominique and Carl-Axel Dominique, with lyrics by Lars Forssell, and performed by "Nova and the Dolls" consisting of Claes af Geijerstam och Göran Fristorp.
+The group was normally known under the name Malta.
+To avoid being confused with the country of Malta (even though Malta did not participate in that year's contest), they changed their name to "Nova" (with their backing group The Dolls) for the contest.

+The song "You're Summer" contains the line "your breasts are like swallows anestling", which went on to become one of the most known and most notorious text lines in Swedish music history.

 The Swedish participating broadcaster, Sveriges Radio (SR), selected its entry through Melodifestivalen 1973.

-The winner of Melodifestivalen was the song "Sommaren som aldrig säger nej" performed by the group Malta.
-To avoid being confused with the country of Malta, who did not participate in that year's contest, they changed their name to "The Nova" (with their backing group The Dolls) for the contest.
+Malta the band won with the song "Sommaren som aldrig säger nej".
 The song was translated into English with the title "You're Summer" for Eurovision.

-Another of the competitors of Melodifestivalen was a group of four who, later in the year, would become ABBA, but they only finished 3rd with "Ring Ring".
+A then little-known competitor of the 1973 Melodifestivalen, a group of four called "Agnetha, Anni-Frid, Björn, and Benny", finished third with "Ring Ring".
+This group would return the following year under their new moniker ABBA.

 Before Eurovision

 Melodifestivalen 1973

 Melodifestivalen 1973 was the selection for the 14th song to represent at the Eurovision Song Contest.
 It was the 13th time that Sveriges Radio (SR) used this system of picking a song.
 10 songwriters were selected by SR for the competition.
 SR held the final in its television studios in Stockholm on 10 February 1973, presented by Alicia Lundberg and was broadcast on TV1 but was not broadcast on radio.

-The third place act, Agnetha, Anni-Frid, Björn, and Benny, returned to take part in Melodifestivalen 1974 under their new moniker ABBA.